 If you are eligible to start taking Business courses, you can use our BADM Core Equivalencies List to see which core Business courses count towards a Business minor that also satisfies Business major requirements.
 Reference the Undergraduate Catalog for a complete list.

-The essay response is limited to 3,000 characters, including spaces, and will be submitted in plain text format.
-Anything over the 3,000 characters will not be included with the application.
-The essay prompt is subject to change by semester.
+The essay responses are limited to 1,500 characters each, including spaces, and will be submitted in plain text format.
+Anything over the 1,500 characters will not be included with the application.
+Students may choose to use two different concrete examples, or may use the same concrete example to respond to each part A and B. The essay prompt is subject to change by semester.

-We recommend having your essay reviewed by friends, family, or non-Business faculty before submission for grammar and spelling.
-Additionally, the Writing Center is a great resource to assist with your ideas, articulation and thoughtfulness in answering the specific essay question.
+We recommend having your essay reviewed by the UConn Writing Center on your campus, mentors, friends, family, or non-Business faculty before submission for grammar and spelling.

-It is important to know that prospective applicants cannot seek guidance or feedback on essay submissions from School of Business Faculty or Staff as many are involved in the admissions review process.
-If you are considering applying, you are welcome to come in to speak with our Peer Advisors to help you to reflect on your experiences and think through your major choice.
+It is important to know that prospective applicants cannot seek guidance or feedback on essay submissions from School of Business faculty or staff as many are involved in the admissions review process.
+If you are considering applying, you are welcome to speak with our Peer Advisors to help you to reflect on your experiences and think through your major choice.

 - Experiences aligning with business